 To reduce the transmission of COVID-19 in indoor environments, we recommend the following:

-Engineered UV-C devices should be deployed in the duct, near the filter and coils, to suit the duct size, airflow velocity(contact time), temperature range, humidity, target microbe and target inactivation level (ie clean, disinfected or sterilised air)
+Engineered Germicidal UV-C devices should be deployed in the duct, near the filter and coils, to suit the duct size, airflow velocity(contact time), temperature range, humidity, target microbe and target inactivation level (ie clean, disinfected or sterilised air)

 Deploy carbon dioxide (CO₂) monitors or testing as a surrogate measure in case of inadequate ventilation to reduce long-range transmission risk in shared room air.
 This is important as historical data from tuberculosis outbreaks has proven that CO₂ concentrations above 1000 PPM significantly increase the risk of becoming infected through airborne transmission.
-Tuberculosis is a deadly airborne pathogen which is transmitted in a similar way to COVID-19.
-Studies have shown that improving the building ventilation to achieve a CO₂ concentration of 600 PPM significantly reduces viral transmission of TB.
-Alongside the use of UV-C air disinfection, these engineered solutions may have a game-changing effect in suppressing the COVID-19 pandemic.
+Tuberculosis is a deadly airborne pathogen that is transmitted in a similar way to COVID-19.
+Studies have shown that improving the building ventilation to achieve a CO₂ concentration of 600 PPM significantly reduces the viral transmission of TB.
+Alongside the use of germicidal UV-C air disinfection, these engineered solutions may have a game-changing effect in suppressing the COVID-19 pandemic.

 How does UV-C work?

-UV-C is a particular type of invisible short-wavelength ultraviolet light (254nm) which is naturally produced by the sun, although it does not normally enter the Earth’s atmosphere.
+Germicidal UV-C is a particular type of invisible short-wavelength ultraviolet light (254nm) which is naturally produced by the sun, although it does not normally enter the Earth’s atmosphere.
 For more than a century, UV-C generated through properly engineered emitters has been proven to kill or inactivate microorganisms including viruses by destroying nucleic acids and disrupting their DNA and RNA.

 The effectiveness of UV-C has been demonstrated against highly infectious airborne diseases including tuberculosis, measles, SARS and COVID-19, which can be destroyed within milliseconds through exposure to UV-C.